PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 only inside tensor materialization after a PyTorch artifact has been requested.
 All three function ASTs are identical to their former exporter definitions.

+Generated package scaffolding lives in the Torch-free `pytorch_package_sources.py`.
+The common package initializer/runtime bridge, wrapper model source, native runtime source assembly, and idempotent Pool2D channel-last recovery patch are shared by native, TFLite-backed, and SavedModel-backed packages.
+All four function ASTs are identical to their former exporter definitions; Torch references exist only in generated source strings and do not import Torch while the conversion modules are loaded.

 ## Runtime-check memory boundary

 The direct backend releases the legacy GraphSurgeon graph before ModelIR